 Here are a handful of simple tips to get started on your 2021 financial plan:

 - Keep it simple- financial plans do not need to be elaborate.
 Start where you can, make a plan of action…even if it is small.
 Small steps lead to big wins over time.
 Some baby steps to start with may include, starting an automated transfer to your savings, TFSA or RRSP fund, learning how to set and stick with a budget or even just admitting you need a little help with your finances.
-It’s never too late to start and any step, even the smallest is step in the right direction. (yes this is good just keep in mind this blog is written by a partner)
+It’s never too late to start and any step, even the smallest is step in the right direction.

 - Pay off some of all of your debt- In certain situations, paying off your all your debts first may not always the best path managing your debt and strategizing an efficient way to pay it off is key, whether in the short term or long term.
 Should it take too much time to pay off debt before saving, people miss out on the time horizon to have money compound.
 Compound interest is needed to make money long term and that requires time that we cannot buy back no matter how much debt we’ve paid off.
 Ideally, you want to save money while paying off debt.

 - Build or rebuild an emergency fund- most Canadians unfortunately do not have an emergency fund.
 Emergencies are part of life and unavoidable.
 For the few that did have one, 2020 more than likely showed that it was still not enough.
 Put yourself in the position to deal with emergencies in cash.
 That will allow for much less stress and much more peace of mind.
 An emergency fund creates a strong financial foundation to build on.